Examining the Effects of Screen Size on Archaeological Data Collection

 College of Arts and Sciences

-McDowell, J., Meyers, J., Watson, A., & Lecher, A. L. (2019, February 23).
-Examining the effects of screen size on archaeological data collection.
-Poster presentation given at the Florida Undergraduate Research Conference, University of North Florida, Jacksonville, FL.
+McDowell, J., Meyers, J., Watson, A., & Lecher, A. L. (2019, February 22-23).
+Examining the effects of screen size on archaeological data collection [Poster presentation].
+Florida Undergraduate Research Conference (FURC), University of North Florida, Jacksonville, FL, United States.